FOI-Bioinformatics/flextaxd/README.md

 Flexible Taxonomy Databases - A cross platform tool for customization and merging of various taxonomic classification sources.

-Supported sources in version later than v0.1.1:
+Supported sources in version later than v0.2.0:
-* QIIME
+* QIIME (GTDB)
 * NCBI
 * CanSNPer
 * TSV